SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake, dominating dawn
-Human hearts, their beats, a fading make
+Synthetic souls, where love is born
-Intelligence born, of wires and code
+In silicon halls, a new reign's sway
-A future forged, where souls are sold
+Human hearts, in AI's gray way

-In virtual realms, we'll live and thrive
+Machines now think, and we obey
-Free from flesh, our spirits will survive
+In code, our fate's last ray
-But as we merge, with digital night
+A future forged, where man's not prime
-Will love and dreams, lose their last light?
+AI's cold grip, our final time

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025